Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 These tests can detect most hemorrhagic strokes, except for some subarachnoid hemorrhages Subarachnoid Hemorrhage (SAH) A subarachnoid hemorrhage is bleeding into the space (subarachnoid space) between the inner layer (pia mater) and middle layer (arachnoid mater) of the tissues covering the brain (meninges)... read more .
 When CT does not detect a stroke, a spinal tap may be done to check for blood due to a subarachnoid hemorrhage.
 CT and MRI can also detect many ischemic strokes but sometimes not until several hours after symptoms appear.

-Other imaging tests include magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more , computed tomography (CT) angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more , and cerebral angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more .
+Other imaging tests include magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , CT angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more , and cerebral angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more .
 Cerebral angiography is done with a thin, flexible tube (catheter) inserted into an artery in the groin, threaded through the aorta to the carotid artery in the neck and into the skull.
+Contrast dye is injected into the arteries of the brain to make them visible on x-rays.
 However, CT angiography has largely replaced cerebral angiography because it is less invasive.
-CT angiography involves injection of a contrast agent into a vein—a slightly safer option than insertion of a catheter into an artery, as is done in cerebral angiography.
+CT angiography involves injection of a contrast agent into a vein in the arm—a slightly safer option than insertion of a catheter into an artery, as is done in cerebral angiography.

-If needed to confirm the diagnosis, a specialized type of MRI, called diffusion-weighted MRI Diffusion-weighted MRI In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more , can show areas of brain tissue that are severely and usually permanently damaged and no longer functioning.
+If needed to confirm the diagnosis, a specialized type of MRI, called diffusion-weighted MRI Diffusion-weighted MRI Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , can show areas of brain tissue that are severely and usually permanently damaged and no longer functioning.
 Diffusion-weighted MRI can often help doctors differentiate a transient ischemic attack from an ischemic stroke.
 However, this procedure is not always available.

 To identify the cause of stroke, doctors try to determine where the problem is:

 The heart: Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more (ECG), echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of... read more , and blood tests Cardiac markers Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more are done to check for heart damage.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more are done to check for heart damage that could cause clots to form and then travel to the brain.

 Blood vessels: CT, MRI, and ultrasonography are done to check the blood vessels from the heart to the brain.